antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Copy uImage, parallella.bit.bin and devicetree.dtb files onto first partition of SD card (FAT formatted), insert card into the board and power up it.
 Unpack Linux root file system onto USB drive or second partition of SD card (ext formatted).

-.. note:: Remember of setting proper boot device address in bootargs (/dev/sdaX for USB drive boot or /dev/mmcblk0pX for SD card)
+.. note:: Remember of setting proper boot device in the Linux kernel bootargs (/dev/sdaX for USB drive boot or /dev/mmcblk0pX for SD card)